MCTs have become one of the hottest buzzwords in nutrition today…

 You’ll find two outstanding coconut oil products in our online store: Organic Extra Virgin Coconut Oil for cooking, eating and beauty use, and Organic Coconut Oil Oral Rinse (with extra MCTs) for your oral health care.

-Medium-Chain Triglycerides vs. Long-Chain Fats: Carbon Molecule Length Means Everything for Your Health
+Medium-Chain Triglycerides vs. Long-Chain Fats: Why Carbon Molecule Length Matters

 Dietary fats are made up of chains of carbon molecules connected to hydrogen atoms.
 The length of these chains range from two to 22 carbons, and that largely determines how they act in your body.